Hexdee/create-veapp/templates/vanilla-javascript/README.md

 To run this project locally:

-1. Prerequisites: Make sure you have a current Nodejs version installed
+1. Prerequisites: Make sure you have a current Nodejs version and [Sync](https://sync.vecha.in/) installed
+2. Install dependencies: `npm install`
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser

 Now you'll have a local development environment backed by the Vechain TestNet!